kidaa/development-resources/README.md

 (you can also clone the repository to your computer and send us patches, but using GitHub web interface is much more convenient).

+The easiest way to contribute is by using GitHub web interface:

 2. Go to this repository's
 [GitHub page](https://github.com/openlilylib/development-resources).
 3. To add a new file, click on [this button]